Staying in Shape: 2 Simple Workouts You Can Do On Your Missions Outreach

 person running on cliffs in desert

-We decided to ask YWAM Orlando staff member Bobby Stafford if he would share some simple and effective workouts for outreach.
-He’s also included tips for movements you’ll find helpful if you’re new to working out.
+YWAM Orlando staff member Bobby Stafford has some proven tips and tricks to ensure you can get a simple and effective workout even during outreach.
+We've also included tips for movements that you'll find helpful if you're on a mission trip and are new to working out.

-In the past, Bobby has staffed our Sports and Fitness Elective, and he has been working with YWAM Orlando since 2012.
-Whether you’re a fitness enthusiast or you’re just interested in staying (or getting) in shape on your missions trip, we hope you enjoy these two simple workouts you can do on outreach!
+Whether you’re a fitness enthusiast or you’re simply interested in staying or getting in shape on your mission trip, we hope you enjoy these two simple workouts you can do on outreach!
+Want to join a fitness-focused community that also teaches you how to share the love of Jesus Christ?
+Apply for a sports and fitness DTS today.

 Here are two workouts that would be great for outreach; all you need is a little bit of space, a smartphone, and yourself!

-For this workout you’ll do rounds of Squats and Push-ups; every three rounds, you’ll throw in some Sit-ups.
-The catch is: every round you’ll increase the number of Squats and Push-ups you do: You’ll add 2 reps to your Squats and 1 rep to your Push-ups.
-It will look something like this:
+For this workout you’ll do rounds of squats and push-ups; every three rounds, you’ll throw in some sit-ups.
+The catch is this: each round you’ll increase the number of squats and push-ups you do.
+You’ll add 2 reps to your squats and 1 rep to your push-ups.

 Round 1: